What is a Commitment Ring?

 His and hers matching wedding bands; wide flat profile bands in yellow Fairtrade Gold, finished with a matte texture and hand engraved with private messagesA matching pair of wide, flat-profile bands with hand-engraved love notes inside

 Who says you need a wedding day to qualify for a nice chunky band?
 Your commitment ring can look however you'd like it to!
-If heavier jewellery’s your thing, you might like to start by checking out our 3mm Lilac or Scrolls rings.
+If heavier jewellery’s your thing, you might like to start by checking out our 3mm Lilac or Scrolls rings, or any of our plain bands.

 Gemstone rings